An enterprise agreement is an agreement made between employers and employees about terms and conditions of employment.

 More information about enterprise agreements and the enterprise bargaining process is available on the Fair Work Commission website.

-For more information on enterprise bargaining, refer to the Bargaining Process or download the fact sheet on Enterprise Bargaining
+or download the fact sheet on Enterprise Bargaining